Joan Micklin Silver Death -Dead - Obituary - Cause of Death : Joan Micklin Silver has Died . - Deaths & Obituaries

 .
 We do not know the cause of death at the moment.

-Joan Micklin Silver, who forged a path for female directors and independent filmmakers with movies including “Hester Street” and “Crossing Delancey,” has died.
-She was 85. https://t.co/SqAinZCdpH pic.twitter.com/xzklqtbIVi
+REST IN PEACE: Joan Micklin Silver, who forged a path for female directors and independent filmmakers with movies including “Hester Street” and “Crossing Delancey,” has died.
+She was 85. https://t.co/z8n5f1BAdG

-HJ (Hank) Ellison @hjtherealj Joan Micklin Silver, who forged a path for female directors and independent filmmakers with movies including “Hester Street” and “Crossing Delancey,” has died.
-She was 85. http://gospel-spotlight.com
+World News Tonight @ABCWorldNews REST IN PEACE: Joan Micklin Silver, who forged a path for female directors and independent filmmakers with movies including “Hester Street” and “Crossing Delancey,” has died.
+She was 85.

 OUR TEAM